 - Get outside!
 You’ll be studying on a campus set in beautiful parkland.
 The UEA Broad is great to walk around and clear out the cobwebs (also visit the donkeys close by!) - have a look at Georgia's blog to get a better idea

-- The Sainsbury Centre for Visual Arts is a very peaceful space to clear your head, and has a whole collection for you to experience and contemplate within.
+- The Sainsbury Centre is a very peaceful space to clear your head, and has a whole collection for you to experience and contemplate within.
 Student blogger Anne-Sophie is a frequent visitor

 - And remember the library is not just there for course books, but has tons of fiction, non-fiction, music and DVDs for you to get lost in